tylercamp/palcalc/PalCalc.Solver/README.md

 - The available pairings of desired attacks between the parents
 - The number of Special Cakes required for each pairing
-- Whether a "ignore-inherit" attack is available
+- Whether an "ignore-inherit" attack is available

 Breeding effort is excluded here on purpose because it adds a lot of tracking overhead.
 Instead, attack options are compared by the number of